Ninety-Nine Nights: Gameplay

-This game is of the crowd combat subgenre, in which players battle hundreds of foes simultaneously.
+Ninety-Nine Nights is of the crowd combat subgenre, in which players battle hundreds of foes simultaneously.
 Combo moves are performed by using various combinations of the two main attack buttons, while the jump and dash buttons can initiate other actions or specialty attacks.
 Individual enemies are generally quite weak, typically being unable to perform any combos or block with any effectiveness.

 There are seven different characters with different play styles, although only one character, Inphyy, is unlocked at the beginning.
 Successfully completing each character's story will unlock one or two new characters, until they have all been revealed.

 After completing levels in Ninety-Nine Nights, a player's performance is scored, with both a letter grade and 'points' being awarded, depending on how well the player did.
 Points can be spent to unlock extras, such as concept art and character bios.

 The title has limited role-playing elements, with characters gaining levels and being able to select which weapons and accessories to equip.
 These performance-enhancing items can be found in the different stages or are awarded for excellent performance, providing benefits such as increased attack power.
 As the characters gain levels they learn additional attack combinations, but there is no opportunity for skill customization.